-Inexact restoration (IR) methods are an important family of numerical methods for solving constrained optimization problems, with applications to electronic structures and bilevel programming, among others areas.
-In these methods, the minimization is separated into two phases: decreasing infeasibility (feasibility phase) and improving solution (optimality phase).
-The feasibility phase does not require the generated points to be exactly feasible, so it has a practical appeal.
-In turn, the optimization phase consists of minimizing a simplified model of the problem over a linearization of the feasible set.
-In this paper, we introduce a novel optimization phase through a new linearization that carries more information about complementarity than that employed in previous IR strategies.
-We then prove that the resulting algorithmic scheme is able to converge globally to the so-called complementary approximate KKT points (CAKKT).
-This global convergence result improves all previous ones for this class of methods.
-In particular, convergence to KKT is established with the very weak CAKKT-regularity condition.
-Furthermore, and to the best of our knowledge, this is the first time that a method for general nonlinear programming reaches CAKKT points without exogenous assumptions.
-From the practical point of view, the new optimization phase does not aggregate additional computational effort compared to the usual one.
-Our theory also gives us a new insight, even for the classical IR method, for cases where it is reasonable to compute exact feasible points in the feasibility phase.
-Numerical experiments on CUTEst problems are provided.
+Inexact restoration (IR) methods are an important family of numerical methods for solving constrained optimization problems with applications to electronic structures and bilevel programming among others areas.
+In these methods, the minimization is divided in two phases: decreasing infeasibility (feasibility phase) and improving optimality (optimality phase).
+The feasibility phase does not require the generated points to be feasible, so it has a practical appeal.
+In turn, the optimization phase involves minimize a simplified model of the problem over a linearization of the feasible set.
+In this paper, we introduce a new optimization phase through a novel linearization that carries more information about complementarity than the employed in previous IR strategies.
+We then prove that the resulting algorithmic scheme is able to converge globally to the so-called complementary approximate KKT (CAKKT) points.
+This global convergence result improves upon all previous results for this class of methods.
+In particular, convergence to KKT points is established with the very weak CAKKT-regularity condition.
+Furthermore, to the best of our knowledge, this is the first time that a method for general nonlinear programming has reached CAKKT points without exogenous assumptions.
+From the practical point of view, the new optimization phase does not require additional computational effort compared to the usual one, even as the number of variables increases.
+Our theory also provides new insights, even for the classical IR method, for cases where it is reasonable to compute exact feasible points in the feasibility phase.
+We present numerical experiments on CUTEst problems to support our findings.